MahmutKarali/JavaOnOffButton/README.md

 • There are three parameters of the font.

 • The first parameter is the font face,
     Second parameter is the font style,
     Third parameter is the font size.

-• The third parameter according to the size of the button assign.
+• The third parameter according to the size of the button text assign.

 ![Alt text](/screenshots/font.png " ")